-Win Zaw Oo, spokesman for the military’s Western Regional Command, which is responsible for Rakhine state, said that government troops were carrying out clearance operations upon receiving information that the AA had set up temporary camps near Shwegyin village.
+Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state, said that government troops were carrying out clearance operations upon receiving information that the AA had set up temporary camps near Shwegyin village.

 “The battle started around 9 a.m. this morning and lasted until 1 p.m.,” he said.
 “It is true that heavy artillery was used to help the infantry troops so that they could capture the hill.”

 “I don’t know about aerial shootings,” he said.
 “We do have surveillance planes if needed.”

 When asked earlier this week about the Myanmar Army’s use of aerial attacks against the AA, military spokesman Brigadier General Zaw Min Tun said troops would resort to using helicopters when necessary.